Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Estimation Methods

 Motivated by the intractability of solving the subproblem~\eqref{prob:CG_subproblem_abs} exactly, we consider an alternate strategy where we solve the subproblem heuristically.
 The heuristic procedure involves starting from a degenerate tree consisting of a single leaf, and then iteratively replacing each leaf with a split with two child leaf nodes.
 The leaf that is chosen for splitting, as well as the product that is placed on that leaf node and the purchase decisions for the two new leaves, are chosen in a greedy fashion, so as to result in the largest improvement in the reduced cost.
 The procedure terminates when the reduced cost can no longer be decreased.
 In addition, the procedure also grows each tree to a user-specified maximum depth of $d$; stated differently, a leaf cannot be considered for splitting when it reaches a depth of $d$.

 We formally define our top-down induction heuristic as Algorithm~\ref{alg:TDI}.
 Within Algorithm~\ref{alg:TDI}, we use $t_0$ to denote a degenerate tree that consists of a single leaf node, whose purchase decision is the no-purchase option 0.
 We use $\leaves(t, d)$ to denote the set of all leaves in the tree $t$ that are at a depth up to (but not including) $d$.
 We define $Z_{t, \ell, p, o_1, o_2}$ as the reduced cost of the tree that is obtained by replacing leaf $\ell$ of tree $t$ with a split, setting the product $x_{\ell}$ of that new split to the product $p$, and setting the left child leaf node's purchase decision to $o_1$ and the right child leaf node's purchase decision to $o_2$; we also use $\textsc{GrowTree}(t, \ell, p, o_1, o_2)$ to denote the tree that is obtained from growing tree $t$ in this way.
+Lastly, we use $P(\ell)$ to denote the set of products that have appeared in the ancestral splits of leaf $\ell$ (i.e., the set of products $p$ for which $x_s = p$ for some split $s$ along the path from the root node to leaf $\ell$).
+When choosing the product $p$ to appear on the split at leaf $\ell$, Algorithm~\ref{alg:TDI} is restricted to using only those products that have not appeared in an ancestral split, i.e., those products in $\Ncal \setminus P(\ell)$; this ensures that the trees generated by Algorithm~\ref{alg:TDI} satisfy Requirement 3 in Section~\ref{subsec:model_decision_trees}.

 When we use the top-down induction heuristic (Algorithm~\ref{alg:TDI}) within the column generation method (Algorithm~\ref{alg:CG}), we refer to the overall method as the \emph{heuristic column generation} (HCG) method.